hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/qc_fastqc_assessment.md

 ### Quality assessment

-Now if we return back to our plot, we can see a drop in quality toward the ends of the reads, which could be explained by signal decay or phasing.
-No other worrisome signs are present, so we it appears the sequencing proceeded as expected.
+Now if we return back to our plot, we can see a drop in quality towards the ends of the reads, which could be explained by signal decay or phasing.
+No other worrisome signs are present, so the sequencing data from the facility is of good quality.

 ![FastQC_seq_qual](../img/FastQC_seq_qual.png)